AVu120/weather-forecaster/client/README.md

 ## How to Run

-- Add the .env file that I will send to you personally to the root of this project directory.
+- Add the .env file that I will send to you personally to /server/.env.
-- In the root folder of this project, run

 ```
+cd client
+npm i
+cd ../server
 npm i
 ```